 A foundation may reduce its excise tax rate from 2 percent to 1 percent if it disburses a sufficient amount above its required 5 percent minimum distribution.
 The calculation to determine whether a foundation qualifies for the reduced tax rate is shown on page 3, Part V of the tax return.
-In 2008, the foundation needed to distribute \$3.42 billion to achieve the lower tax rate (page 3, Part V, line 7).
-It distributed less than that amount, so it did not qualify for the lower rate.
+In 2010, the foundation needed to distribute \$3.5 billion to achieve the lower tax rate (page 3, Part V, line 7).
+It distributed less than that amount, so it did not qualify for the lower tax rate.

-Key Data Points from the 2008 990-PF for the Bill & Melinda Gates Foundation Trust
+Key Data Points from the 2010 990-PF for the Bill & Melinda Gates Foundation Trust

-Торіс 2008 Form 990-PF Reference Comments Grants Paid \$1.852 billion Page 1, Part I, line 25 (d) The trust distributed \$1.852 billion in qualifying distribution grants, plus \$1.455 billion in additional grants that were not applied toward the annual payout, as explained in question 1 below.
+Торіс 2010 Form 990-PF Reference Comments Grants Paid \$1.875 billion Page 1, Part I, line 25 (d) The trust distributed \$1.875 billion in qualifying distribution grants, plus \$1.287 billion in additional grants that were not applied toward the annual payout, as explained in question 2 below.
 All grants were made to the foundation.
-Total Charitable Distributions (including grants) \$1.852 billion Page 8, Part XII, line 4 and Attachment A Charitable distributions were made up nearly entirely of grants, since the trust incurred only \$1,481 in operating costs in 2008.
-Excise Taxes \$20.9 million Page 4, Part VI, line 5 The trust's excise taxes are calculated as 1 percent of its net investment income of \$2.090 billion, as shown on Page 1, Part I, line 27b, column (b).
-Distribution Ratio (sometimes called the "payout ratio") 5.29 percent Not calculated on the return Although the return does not display this ratio for the current year, it can be calculated by dividing total adjusted qualifying distributions of \$1.831 billion (Page 8, Part XII, line 6) by the net value of non-charitable use assets of \$34.623 billion (Page 8, Part X, line 5).
-Compensation of Officers, Directors, and Trustees None Page 6, Part VIII, line 1, column (c) (see detail at Statement 28) No compensation was paid in 2008 to the trust's officers and trustees.
-Compensation of Five Highest Paid Employees (other than officers, directors, and trustees) None Page 6, Part VIII, line 2, column (c) No compensation was paid because the trust does not have any employees.
-Administrative matters for the trust are handled by employees of the foundation.
-Cumulative Excess Distributions \$657 million Page 9, Part XIII, line 9 This is the amount by which the trust exceeded the required minimum distribution for the five-year period from 2004 through 2008.
-These excess distributions will continue over time, primarily due to the terms of the gift from Warren Buffett.
-Contributions by Bill Gates \$57.24 million Schedule B, page 1 of 1, of Part I This contribution is comprised of \$57.24 million in investment management fees paid by Bill Gates on behalf of the trust.
-Contributions by Warren Buffett \$1.799 billion Schedule B, page 1 of 1, of Part I and Part II This contribution is comprised of 451,250 Class B Shares of Berkshire Hathaway, Inc. stock.
+Total Charitable Distributions (including grants) \$1.875 billion Page 8, Part XII, line 4 and Attachment A Charitable distributions were made up nearly entirely of grants, since the trust incurred only \$684 in operating costs in 2010.
+Non-charitable Use Assets \$34.063 billion Page 8, Part X, line 5 Non-charitable use assets represent the investment assets of the trust.
+The value of the non-charitable use assets is used to calculate the trust's required distribution.
+Excise Taxes \$25 million Page 4, Part VI, line 5 The trust's excise taxes are calculated as 1 percent of its net investment income of \$2.505 billion, as shown on Page 1, Part I, line 27b, column (b).
+Contributions by Bill Gates \$60.8 million Schedule B, page 1 of 1, of Part 1 The contribution is comprised of \$44.8 million in investment management fees paid by Bill Gates on behalf of the trust, cash of \$4.9 million and intellectual property of \$11.1 million.
+Contributions by Warren Buffett \$1.605 billion Schedule B, page 1 of 1, of Part 1 and Part II This contribution is comprised of 20,362,655 (post 50:1 stock split in January 2010) Class B Shares of Berkshire Hathaway, Inc. stock.